 15 Top Free Things To Do In South Bank

 Designed by renowned Brisbane architect Robin Dods, the heritage-listed brutalist-design building has been home to world class class exhibitions since it opened in 1982 and today holds permanent priceless collections of iconic Queensland and Australian artists including Sidney Nolan, Vida Lahey and Russell Drysdale.
-Until Feb 7 you can see the fantastic free exhibition Mavis Ngallametta; Show Me the Way to Go Home
+Currently you can view the free exhibition William Yang: Seeing and Being Seen.

 Not only is GOMA Australia’s leading museum of contemporary art, but many of the exhibitions here are free, along with their fantastic two level children’s art centre and the world class permanent art collection on show.
 Current free exhibitions are Transitions, Still Life Now and Courage and Beauty.

 Books are only one of many reasons to visit the State Library.
 With a constant stream of exhibitions and events for both kids and adults, there’s always something to see, listen to or experience.
-Current free exhibitions are Cut Copy; Brisbane Music Posters 1977-87 and Twenty: Two Decades of Queensland Photography
+Current free exhibitions are Deadly Threads and Twenty: Two Decades of Queensland Photography

 The world’s only city beach, manned by surf lifesavers is open all year round to either soak up the winter sun on fine white sand or cool off in summer in the infinity edged pool.

 Up on the 4th level of SLQ, this gallery has an ever changing often quirky exhibition spotlighting aspects of culture, literature or history.
 While on this level take a peek at the commemorative tea cup collection adorning the Queensland Terrace.

 From the plane that Bert Hinkler flew across the world in to a World War ! tank and Queensland’s own dinosaur, from a world of indigenous and islander arts and crafts to hands-on zoological displays, there’s plenty to soak up for free at the museum.